-Don't extract the numbers in this guide to sizing for Log Analytics because the Analytics Agent must be installed on the local machine to capture Log Analytics.
+Do not extract the numbers on this page to size for Log Analytics because you must install the Analytics Agent on the local machine to capture Log Analytics.

 Analytics Agent Sizing Based on Event Volume